 You must have logged at least 8 nights camping, including at least 4 nights wild camping

 We strongly recommend that you use the Mountain Leader skills checklist to ensure that you are ready for your assessment.

-We aim to provide a supportive environment for you to pass your Mountain Leader Award and feel proud of your achievement.
+We try to create a relaxed and comfortable assessment environment and although it it’s a formal assessment we try to encourage continual development and learning throughout the course.
 The week is based on the following schedule, this is subject to change to allow for the weather on the week.